dabrowski-adam/AcerC720/README.md

 This should in theory limit Chromium from going crazy with resources and you could add Firefox or Midori or whatever to cgrules.
 It's pretty extensible but I haven't fully tested it yet.
 It doesn't seem to be used as much in Arch as I'd expect.

-This was based initially on a [gist](https://gist.github.com/juanje/9861623) by @juanje.
+This was based initially on a [gist](https://gist.github.com/juanje/9861623) by juanje.

 ## TRIM
 Either mount ext4/btrfs with discard, or systemctl enable fstrim.timer which will periodically run fstrim to clean up the HD.